runbotics/runbotics/runbotics/runbotics-cli/README.md

 $ yarn unlink-cli
 ```

-after these steps you can use `rb` command based on local changes in `/runbotics/runbotics-cli`
+after these steps you can use `rb` command, please remember to build `/runbotics/runbotics-cli` to see latest local changes